eventespresso/packages/packages/e2e-tests/README.md

 First, ensure that Docker is running.
 You can do this by clicking on the Docker icon in the system tray or menu bar.

-Then, change to a directory that contains a barista:
+Then, change to the barista directory:

 ```sh
 $ cd ~/barista